-Feature is working and installable, but some functionality is likely to be missing and a number of known and unknown issues are likely to surface.
-It is released to a limited set of technology partners.
+An Early Access feature is working and installable.
+However, some functionality is likely to be missing, and a number of known and unknown issues are likely to surface.
+Early Access features are released to a limited set of technology partners.

 The feature is working, and installation works.
 All of the major known issues are fixed, Armory is working with customers to test the feature out.
 It’s close to what we expect to ship to our users.

 Pretty much anywhere except production.
 A production installation could occur but proceed with caution and have proper rollbacks ready.
 If you want to experiment with the feature, Armory recommends using your development, QA, staging, or pre-prod environments.
 This release is meant to give the user a chance to set up new functionality and hit the ground running when GA releases.
 It is also an opportunity to give feedback on any final major issues.